all-contributors/all-contributors/docs/cli/overview.md

 > [There is now a GitHub Bot](/docs/bot/overview) for automating the maintenance of your contributors table ✨<br />Say goodbye to command line tool dependencies and hello to the [@all-contributors bot 🤖](/docs/bot/overview)

+## The problem

+You want to implement the [All Contributors](/docs/specification) spec, but don't want to maintain the table by hand

+## The CLI solution

 The *all-contributors-cli* is a tool to help automate adding contributor acknowledgements according to the [all-contributors specification](/docs/specification) for your GitHub or GitLab repository.